elmtree-askmo/cloudcannon-app/content/learn/architecture/what-are-some-innovations-in-modern-architectural-design-that-have-emerged-recently.md

 url: /learn/architecture/questions/what-are-some-innovations-in-modern-architectural-design-that-have-emerged-recently
 score: -1.0
 related_article1:
-    id: 169413
+    id: 169414
-    title: What are the key considerations in designing office and facility spaces to enhance functionality and aesthetics?
+    title: >-
+        What are some key terms in interior design that are essential for understanding design concepts?
     subject: Architecture
-    url: /learn/architecture/questions/what-are-the-key-considerations-in-designing-office-and-facility-spaces-to-enhance-functionality-and-aesthetics
+    url: /learn/architecture/questions/what-are-some-key-terms-in-interior-design-that-are-essential-for-understanding-design-concepts
 related_article2:
-    id: 169408
+    id: 169402
-    title: How does the concept of 'Shikiri' reflect the blending of traditional and modern elements in Japanese design?
+    title: >-
+        How does the Sugamo Shinkin Bank exemplify corporate identity through its architectural design?
     subject: Architecture
-    url: /learn/architecture/questions/how-does-the-concept-of-shikiri-reflect-the-blending-of-traditional-and-modern-elements-in-japanese-design
+    url: /learn/architecture/questions/how-does-the-sugamo-shinkin-bank-exemplify-corporate-identity-through-its-architectural-design
 related_article3:
-    id: 169413
+    id: 169399
-    title: What are the key considerations in designing office and facility spaces to enhance functionality and aesthetics?
+    title: >-
+        What are the key elements of iconic architectural design as demonstrated in the Sugamo Shinkin Bank case study?
     subject: Architecture
-    url: /learn/architecture/questions/what-are-the-key-considerations-in-designing-office-and-facility-spaces-to-enhance-functionality-and-aesthetics
+    url: /learn/architecture/questions/what-are-the-key-elements-of-iconic-architectural-design-as-demonstrated-in-the-sugamo-shinkin-bank-case-study
 related_article4:
     id: 169403
+    title: >-
-    title: What is Emmanuel Moureaux's approach to using color in architectural design, and how does it impact space perception?
+        What is Emmanuel Moureaux's approach to using color in architectural design, and how does it impact space perception?
     subject: Architecture
     url: /learn/architecture/questions/what-is-emmanuel-moureauxs-approach-to-using-color-in-architectural-design-and-how-does-it-impact-space-perception
 related_article5:
     id: 169410
+    title: >-
-    title: How can architecture serve as a community icon and contribute to community revitalization?
+        How can architecture serve as a community icon and contribute to community revitalization?
     subject: Architecture
     url: /learn/architecture/questions/how-can-architecture-serve-as-a-community-icon-and-contribute-to-community-revitalization
 ---